NakedObjectsGroup/NakedObjectsFramework/README.md

 - Removal of redundant code
 - Restructuring of packages

-Under the new package structure, we will be publishing just two NuGet packages:
+Under the new package structure, we are publishing just two NuGet packages:

-- NakedObjects.Server (currently 11.0.0-rc01, soon to be released as version 11.0.0)
+- NakedObjects.Server (currently v11.0.0)
-- NakedObjects.ProgrammingModel (8.0.0.)
+- NakedObjects.ProgrammingModel (currently v11.0.0.)
-	Note however that this is identical to 7.0.4 - the current release - except compiled against .NET Core 3, so no changes to domain object model code are required.
+	Note however that this is identical to 7.0.4 - the previous release - except compiled against .NET Core 3, so no changes to domain object model code are required.
 (Members obsoleted since 7.0 have now been removed).

 - The Naked Objects Client is built from a set of NPM packages.